 In outdoor soft fruit crops, especially strawberries, there have been reports of increased thrips infestation.
 Infestation by the Western flower thrips is on the increase, and since this particular species is extremely resistant to pesticides, more and more growers are moving over to biological crop protection.

-"Alongside the species we’re used to seeing in strawberries, like Onion thrips, we’re starting to see new species appear in soft fruit like Frankliniella intonsa, Thrips fuscipennis, which attacks roses, and Thrips setosus," explains consultant Guido Roozemond.
+"Alongside the species we’re used to seeing in strawberries, like Thrips tabaci, we’re starting to see new species appear in soft fruit like Frankliniella intonsa, Thrips fuscipennis, which attacks roses, and Thrips setosus," explains consultant Guido Roozemond.
 "Thrips setosus were clearly present in strawberries this year, but any damage and the extent of that damage is not yet clear."
 He points out that positive species of thrips do sometimes appear, such as Aeolothrips, which help to control other harmful species.